Wombourne: The South Staffordshire Railway Walk

 The South Staffordshire Railway Walk is another Local Nature Reserve.
 It follows the course of the former Wombourne Branch Line, traversing Wombourne from north to south, before swinging east towards Himley and Dudley.
 It intersects with the Wom Brook Walk at the western end of Ham Meadow.
 To the north, it connects with the Wolverhampton Railway Walk, affording a pedestrian route into Wolverhampton via the Smestow Valley LNR.
 The former Wombourne station at the Bratch has car parking facilities, as well as a café and information.

 The Staffordshire and Worcestershire Canal

 The tow path of the Staffordshire and Worcestershire Canal also runs north–south through the western part of Wombourne, roughly parallel with the South Staffordshire Railway Walk and intersecting with the Wom Brook Walk at Giggetty.
 It forms part of a conservation area and can be followed as far as Kidderminster and Stourport on Severn to the south and Wolverhampton and Stafford to the north.
-It is said that once a year the phantom ghost train runs through Wombourne, with many of the local residents claiming they have both seen and heard it.